 To achieve a great finish, always work in sections and paint up to a natural break before stopping.
 Never try to paint over an area that is partially dried, as the brush will leave marks in the surface.
 If you see a run in the wet paint, paint over it as soon as possible with light even strokes.

-- Before use, flick the bristles back and forth to remove dust.
-Then moisten the brush in water if you are about to use a water-based paint, or turps if you are about to use an oil-based paint.
+Before use, flick the bristles back and forth to remove dust.
+Then moisten the brush in water if you are about to use water-based paint, or mineral turpentine if you are about to use an oil-based paint.
 Make sure you remove excess liquid before painting.

 Application pads can be used for cutting in where there are lots of edges to paint around.

 Simply load the pad with paint using a paintbrush.

 Place it on the wall, checking the guide wheels are clean and run the wheels along the architrave, skirting or corner.

 Make confident decisions about your project needs with support from our wide network of painters or speak to one of our Customer Service consultants now.